kelseyhightower/nomad-on-kubernetes/docs/09-nomad-jobs.md

 # Running Jobs on Nomad

-With the Nomad servers and agents fully bootstrapped you now have the ability to submit and run [Jobs](https://www.nomadproject.io/docs/operating-a-job/index.html).
+With the Nomad servers and agents fully bootstrapped you now have the ability to submit and run [Nomad Jobs](https://www.nomadproject.io/docs/operating-a-job/index.html).

 ## Configure the Nomad Client